TechDocsStudio/biel-docs/docs/installation/sphinx.md

 ## Next steps

-You can customize the Biel.ai widget to suit your needs.
+You can customize the Biel.AI chat widget to suit your needs.
 For example, you can change the widget's position, color, and more.

 To do so, you can add any of the following [customization](../customization/layout.mdx)  options to your `conf.py` file, with the following modifications: